OCD and Performing Rituals

 ... throwing salt over the shoulder

-... saying 'bless you' after sneezing (to protect from attack by the devil in
+... saying 'bless you' after sneezing (origin: to protect from attack by the devil in a vulnerable moment)

 There are worship rituals, greeting rituals, bedroom rituals and eating rituals – all performed so that things go